adlnet/xAPI-Spec/xAPI.md

 For activity ids, see <a href="#actdef">activity definition</a>.

 For all other identifiers, metadata MAY be provided in the following JSON format:
-If metadata is provided, both name and description SHOULD be included.

 <table>
 	<tr><th>Property</th><th>Type</th><th>Description</th></tr>